Docs - SliceLedger

 To create your Hardhat project run npx hardhat in your project folder Let’s create the sample project and go through these steps to try out the sample task and compile, test and deploy the sample contract.

-The sample project will ask you to install hardhat-waffle and hardhat-ethers.You can learn more about it in this guide
+The sample project will ask you to install hardhat-waffle and hardhat-ethers.You can learn more about it

 Hardhat-config